Jirinrin/semicolon-spammer/README.md

-# semicolon-spammer README
+# Semicolon-Spammer README

-This is the README of ;;;;;;;;. :)
+This is the README of ;;;;;;;;. :) <br>
-Because everyone (or at least me) loves using semicolons over... *not* using them... and I'm of course referring to JavaScript, which is what this extension was originally built for.
+Because everyone (or at least me) loves using semicolons over... *not* using them... and I'm of course referring to JavaScript, which is what this extension was originally built for. <br>
+So yes, the extension is approaching a level where you can basically Ctrl+A and run this command to intelligently place semicolons wherever needed in your JavaScript file! >^<

 ## Features